kurtcms/standford-machine-learning/README.md

 ### Regularised Polynomial Regression

-Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 1 and the training and cross-validation errors as a function of training set size
+Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 1 and the training and cross-validation errors as a function of training set size:

 ![Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (lambda) of 1](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_reservoir-water-level-change-vs-water-outflow-polynomial-regression-lambda-1.png)![The training and cross-validation errors as a function of training set size](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_training-cross-validation-error-vs-training-set-size-polynomial-regression-lambda-1.png)

-Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 0 (no regularisation/overfitting/high variance) and the training and cross-validation errors as a function of training set size
+Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 0 (no regularisation/overfitting/high variance) and the training and cross-validation errors as a function of training set size:

 ![alt text](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_reservoir-water-level-change-vs-water-outflow-polynomial-regression-lambda-0.png)![alt text](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_training-cross-validation-error-vs-training-set-size-polynomial-regression-lambda-0.png)

-Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 100 (underfitting/high bias) and the training and cross-validation error as a function of training set size
+Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (&lambda;) of 100 (underfitting/high bias) and the training and cross-validation error as a function of training set size:

 ![Training data with regularised polynomial regression fitted by the fmincg function using a regularisation parameter (lambda) of 100 (underfitting/high bias)](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_reservoir-water-level-change-vs-water-outflow-polynomial-regression-lambda-100.png)![The training and cross-validation error as a function of training set size](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_training-cross-validation-error-vs-training-set-size-polynomial-regression-lambda-100.png)

-Training and cross-validation error as a function of the regularisation parameter (&lambda;).
+Training and cross-validation error as a function of the regularisation parameter (&lambda;):

 ![Training and cross-validation error as a function of the regularisation parameter (lambda)](https://github.com/kurtcms/standford-machine-learning/blob/master/images/ex5_training-cross-validation-error-vs-lambda.png)